Unfortunately back pain can be a common complaint – yoga just might be what you’re looking for to help ease your back pain!

 Your physical activity may be limited.
 If you have back pain due to an injury or you’re recovering from a surgery or other procedure, your doctor may give you limitations about what you can do.
 Sometimes, yoga will not be recommended.
 It is important to always follow your care provider’s advice about physical activity so you don’t re-injure yourself or cause bigger problems.
 Trust the experts!

-Yoga poses for back health
+Yoga poses for back pain and health

 Some poses are specifically designed to help with back health.
 If you want to ease pain or strengthen your back, consider some of these poses: